nemonik/hands-on-DevOps-gen2/README.md

 # 13. Additional best practices to consider around securing containerized applications

 This class doesn't cover a number of container application development best practices.
 A topic out of scope of the original intention of this course; especially, as I'm already cramming in several days of course material into a one-day course when taught in person, but perhaps subsequent course updates I'll cover a few of the following not already covered in the course material as additional topics.
 The biggest reason why relates with the followin sections.
 Agile and DevOps both exist to deliver features into the hands of users.
 We're not doing DevOps to do DevOps.
 If all anyone talks about is DevOps in the absense of the application life cycle you have a problem.
-Also, DevOps is very much intertwined with modern cloud-native development this is the reason for the folloiwing sections.
+Also, DevOps is very much intertwined with modern cloud-native development.

 Wth that, here's some best practices for containerized application development and operation: